 Can you safely skip your period with birth control?

 Estrogen and progestin, the two hormones that are "combined" in combination birth control, pack a powerful punch.
-Women can use combined hormonal contraceptives (CHCs) to skip their period.
+Women and people who menstruate can use combined hormonal contraceptives (CHCs) to skip their period.
 Skipping your period using a combination hormonal birth control method, such as the pill, ring, or patch as prescribed by your healthcare provider is safe and does not cause any harm or long-term effects.
 However, it's a good idea to talk to your health care provider before making any changes.

 Editor's note: You can use combined birth control pills to skip your period, but not the mini-pill, which only has progestin (also called a progestin-only pill).

 When you use combination hormonal birth control, meaning some combination of estrogen or progestin, ovulation doesn't usually occur.